Ultra Warrior: Home media

 The VHS was released on December 17, 1992 by New Horizons Home Video.

 Reception

 The only review available on RottenTomatoes.com is by Sebastian Zavala who, writing for Screen Anarchy, declares that the movie "delivers what one could reasonably expect from a sci-fi, low-budget Roger Corman production, with a heaping helping of stock footage: laughable dialogue, terrible special effects, cheesy acting (and worse ADR) and an incomprehensible story."

+Red Letter Media reviewed the film for their show Best of the Worst on the episode Bad Movie Scavenger Hunt Too.
+Jay Bauman described it as "experimental" and "a hodgepodge of scenes from other movies that are all edited together with awkward voiceover to try and explain their existence within this movie."
+Mike Stoklasa called the film "the definition of shameless."